Joseph Wayne Mercer: Biography

-Entering politics, he was elected to the Independence City Council, and later served as Treasurer of Jackson County, Missouri.
-From 1875 to 1877, he served as State Treasurer of Missouri.
-Following his term as state treasurer, he returned to Independence, where he worked in the banking and grocery industries.
-In 1892, he was elected to one term as Mayor of Independence.
-Ten years later, he became county judge for the Eastern District of Jackson County.
+A Democrat, Mercer was elected to the Independence City Council, and later served as Treasurer of Jackson County, Missouri.
+From 1875 to 1877, he served as State Treasurer of Missouri, as which he was paid $3,000 annually, as well as $500 per year to cover contingent expenses.
+He was respected bipartisanly as treasurer.
+Following his term, he returned to Independence, where he worked in the real estate, banking, and grocery industries.
+Between 1892 and 1893, he served one term as Mayor of Independence.
+He became county judge for the Eastern District of Jackson County in 1902.
+He was also a delegate of the Democratic National Convention at one point.